omkarbhat1995/Binary_Patcher/README.md

 # Binary Patcher

 ## Description:
-To transplant a patch (binary) from a different binary which has the same function and the same vulnerability.
+To transplant a patch (binary) from a different binary that has the same function and the same vulnerability.
-Finally we should be able to get a patched binary which works similar to the one before except for the patch part.
+Finally, we should be able to get a patched binary that works similar to the one before except for the patch part.
 ### Assumptions:
 1) We have 3 binaries: